 W. Responsibility to Report Care Which is Considered Questionable.
 If a nurse has any reason to doubt or question the care provided to any [patient] resident or believes that appropriate consultation is needed and has not been obtained, the nurse shall call this to the attention of the supervisor who, in turn, shall, if indicated, refer the matter to the director of nursing services.
 If warranted, the director of nursing shall bring the matter to the attention of the principal physician or medical director, as applicable.

 10.07.02.13

-.13 Dietetic Services
+[.13] .18 Dietetic Services

 A. (text unchanged)

 B. Supervision.